Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/lessons/lesson-02.md

 ### Map

 What is transforming an array and why would you do this?
-Any time you have an array of one kind of thing and you need to make an array of another kind from the first.
-You'll do this more often most other operations.
+When you map an array you take each item from the original array and transform it in some way.
+Here are a few examples:

-React - transform an array of objects or values into an array of components.
+- React - transform an array of objects or values into an array of components.

-Objects to Strings - Often you you'll have objects and want to turn them into something you display.
-Imagine these:
+- Objects to Strings - It's not uncommon to have an array of objects that you want to display.
+You might want to combine one or more fields on the object into a string that will be displayed.
 - Array date objects to an array date strings
 - An array of numbers into formatted numbers
 - An array of objects into an array of simple values like numbers or strings